Computational quantum transport: a scattering approach perspective: Introduction

 \section{Introduction}

-The field of quantum nanoelectronics, also as ``mesoscopic physics'' was born in the early eighties with the first experiments directly illustrating the impact of the wave nature of electrons on macroscopic observables such as the electrical conductance.
-While already before it was known that quantum mechanics plays a role in the transport properties, this role was restricted to the material band structure, i.e., to its behavior on atomic scale, while the physics at larger scales was described by a semi-classical incoherent theory---Boltzmann equation.
+The field of quantum nanoelectronics, known as ``mesoscopic physics'' in its early days \cite{imry2008}, was born in the early eighties with the first experiments directly illustrating the impact (beyond the atomic scale) of the wave nature of electrons on macroscopic observables such as the electrical conductance.
+While it was already known that quantum mechanics plays a role in the transport properties, this role was restricted to the material band structure, i.e., to its behavior on the atomic scale, while the physics at larger scales was described by a semi-classical incoherent theory---Boltzmann equation.
 Such a description was adequate until it became possible to study the transport properties of samples at ultra-low temperatures or to make very small devices.
 At low temperature, the characteristic length $L_\Phi$ over which the electron wave function retains a well-defined phase becomes large and eventually exceeds the device size.
 The demonstration of the quantum Hall effect \cite{klitzing1980} and the phenomena of universal conductance fluctuations or the weak localization \cite{akkermans2007} were early observations of the impact of the wave nature of electrons in electronic devices made indirectly in bulk samples.
-Later, as clean room technology made possible to pattern increasingly smaller devices, direct observation of, e.g., the Aharonov-Bohm effect in a small metal loop \cite{webb1985} or the conductance quantization in a constriction \cite{wees1988} became possible.
-Nowadays, the phase coherence length has reached record, almost macroscopic, values $L_\Phi \approx \SI{250}{\um}$ making possible to envision operating these interferometers to make flying quantum bits or other complex manipulations of quantum states \cite{bauerle2018}.
+Later, as clean room technology made it possible to pattern increasingly smaller devices, direct observation of, e.g., the Aharonov--Bohm effect in a small metal loop \cite{webb1985} or the conductance quantization in a constriction \cite{wees1988} became possible.
+Nowadays, the phase coherence length has reached record, almost macroscopic, values $L_\Phi \approx \SI{250}{\um}$, making it possible to envision operating these interferometers to make flying quantum bits or other complex manipulations of quantum states \cite{bauerle2018}.